NullMode/vim/README.md

 * lnxg33k for some great tips and a lot of stolen content from his vimrc file :P
 * g0tmi1k for actually motivating me to make this, no automation this time :)
+* TheColonial for showing me a color scheme that might make my eyes last longer